haru-project/apps/README.md

     Currently, the Reasoner layers are started (configure + activate) automatically by setting the `dev_autostart:=true` parameter.

     **Expected output**:
-    - Two Groot windows should open (one per behavior tree controller):
+    - Multiple Groot windows should open (one per behavior tree controller):
         - **Expressivity controller** — manages TTS/Routine-driven expressions
         - **Gaze controller** — manages gaze behavior
+        - **iPad students controller** — manages requests/responses to the students iPad
+        - **iPad teacher controller** — manages requests/responses to the teacher iPad
+        - **Unity controller** — manages the projection of photos/videos to the Unity Projector
     - Both windows display the behavior tree and its current execution status

-    > **Note:** The behavior tree controllers depend on action servers that run on the robot (or the simulator).
-If the robot or simulator is not running, some controllers may fail to load (timeout after ~10s) and fewer Groot windows will appear than expected.
-Make sure the simulator or the robot is running before starting the reasoner.
+    > **Note:** The behavior tree controllers depend on action servers that run on the different devices (robot, simulator, iPad, projector, ...).
+If devices are not running, some controllers may fail to load (timeout after ~10s) and fewer Groot windows will appear than expected.
+Make sure the devices you wish to use are running before starting the reasoner.

     **Related repositories for debug**: [agent_reasoner](https://github.com/haru-project/agent_reasoner/tree/jazzy)